Yoga pose side bends can be used to stretch the side of the lumbar spine, thoracic spine and cervical spine, by bending them to the side.

 And they can also be used to work on the shoulders, though defining a side bend for the shoulders is a little bit difficult.

-A very basic side bend in which you can work on all of the above regions of the body is standing side bend.
+A very basic side bend in which you can work on all of the above regions of the body (thighs, hips, spine, shoulders) is standing side bend.

 In this pose it is very easy to isolate each of the above areas when working towards the full version of this pose.
 As an added bonus you can also practice balancing while doing this standing yoga pose.

 Standing with feet about hip width apart and parallel, first lengthen your spine.
 Then push your hips to one side.
-Then bend your lumbar spine and thoracic spine in the opposite direction.
+Then bend your lumbar spine and thoracic spine to the other side.
 Then reach your arms past your head.

 When side bending the waist or lumbar spine, you can tilt (and bend) the ribcage relative to the pelvis.
 You could also tilt the pelvis relative to the ribcage to bend the lumbar spine.